JasonPollman/NodesBackend/readme.md

   Defaults are provided for the cache and store if none are supplied.
 - A `NodeFactory` instance is created using the given cache and store, creating functions bound to the cache and store.
-  This instance will perform all of the tree node CRUD operations.
+  This instance will perform all of the tree node CRUD operations via the store and house all logic around sanitization and keeping track cache.
 - This is passed to the `events.js` export, which creates a function that uses the provided `NodeFactory` instance in response to socket events.
-- This function is passed to `websockets.js` which invokes it with the socket.io instance.
+- This function is passed to `websockets.js` which invokes it with the socket.io instance, therefore setting up all socket events.
 - The user can then start their http server.

 ## Interfaces